boostercloud/booster/docs/chapters/04_features.md

 The GraphQL API is fully **auto-generated** based on your _commands_ and _read models_.

-> [!NOTE] To get the full potential of the GraphQL API, it is recommended not to use `interface` types in any command or read model attributes.
+> [!NOTE] To get the full potential of the GraphQL API,  it is **not** recommended to use `interface` types in any command or read model attributes.
 Use `class` types instead.
 This will allow you to perform complex graphQL filters, including over nested attributes.
 There's an example below:

 ```typescript
 // My type